 If you have not done so, consider reaching out to your banker to assess the potential for drawing down on an existing line of credit, initiating a new asset- or collateral-based loan, or finding other financial arrangements to maintain liquidity, avoid defaults on any existing loans, or to help finance other business working capital needs.
 Inquire about possible forbearance and flexibility on existing loan repayments or provision of additional lines of credit.
 We recommend consulting with your attorney to review your options and/or confirm your understanding of your obligations and contractual rights.

 SBA Loans for Businesses Impacted by COVID-19

-Under the CARES Act and other 2020 COVID-19 legislation, loan programs through the U.S. Small Business Administration (SBA) are available for businesses affected by COVID-19.
-As it is expected that these two SBA programs will be well received, businesses should quickly analyze and accelerate applications to reduce the time to receive loan proceeds under these programs:
+Under the CARES Act and other 2020 COVID-19 legislation, loan programs through the U.S. Small Business Administration (SBA) are available for businesses affected by the coronavirus outbreak:

 The toll-free number for questions regarding SBA loan programs is (800) 659-2955.
 Your existing bank may also be able to help facilitate this process.

 There are non-bank lenders (such as LendingClub, Upstart, Kiva, Funding Circle) that may allow you to apply for business loans directly online.
 The terms of these loans are likely to be less favorable versus the government and bank alternatives under the recently passed CARES Act, but these non-traditional lenders could provide competitive capital alternatives compared with expensive credit card debt.

 Communicate with your Landlord(s) and Vendors for Flexible Terms

 Discuss potential rent and expense abatements and flexible payment options.
 For businesses that carry inventories, stay in close contact with your most critical business partners to manage inventory needs, evaluate financial status, and understand other issues and constraints.